- Your credit summarizes your financial behavior and payment history.

 Pay attention to when (and how often) you apply for new credit accounts.
 Applying for a new line of credit can cause your credit score to drop slightly.
 That’s because creditors often run hard credit inquiries before approving your application.

 Hard inquiries appear on your credit report.
+A hard inquiry can impact your score for up to a year.
 Multiple inquiries performed in a short time frame can be a red flag to lenders because it could indicate you’re in a tight financial situation.
+Newly opened accounts also reduce the average age of your credit accounts, which can also hurt your credit score.

-Space your applications out over about 6 months or combine multiple applications into a short period of time.
+Try to space your applications out over about 6 months or combine multiple applications into a short period of time.
 In many cases, applications submitted within a 2-week window are grouped into one batch and considered “rate shopping.”
+For example, if you’re shopping for a mortgage, it’s still a good idea to apply with several lenders to find the best rate.

 5. Diversify your credit mix